Value Pricing Pilot Program

-While the VPPP no longer receives funds to award to projects under MAP-21, and requirements for toll agreements under Section 129 and Section 166 tolling were eliminated, entities can still seek authority to toll under the program.
-However, there is no longer a need for project sponsors to submit a formal tolling Expression of Interest prior to seeking tolling authority.
+While the VPPP no longer receives funds to award to projects under MAP-21, and requirements for toll agreements under Section 129 and Section 166 tolling were eliminated, entities can still seek authority to toll under the VPPP.

-In lieu of such a submission, we would suggest that Division Offices with questions on advancing tolling projects in their States first work through Mark Sullivan in the Office of Innovative Program Delivery, who coordinates the Tolling and Pricing Team at FHWA headquarters.
-He is available to provide assistance on general or cross-cutting questions on the Federal tolling programs.
+Division Offices with questions on advancing tolling projects in their States should first work through Cynthia Essenmacher in the Office of Innovative Program Delivery, who coordinates the Tolling and Pricing Team at FHWA headquarters.
+She is available to provide assistance on general or cross-cutting questions on the Federal tolling programs.

 - Quarterly Reports – These reports are updated on a quarterly basis and cover active projects being studied as well as projects that have been implemented under the VPPP.
 Each report includes a description of the project; when project funds were awarded; the anticipated completion date; the update for the current quarter; and a contact name for those seeking additional information about the project.